2600hz/docs-user-guides/doc/faxing/smartpbx_faxbox.md

 Setting up for faxes to an account number to be delivered as an email to an email address.

 > Who can use this feature?
-> Faxing is available for all platforms including opensource.
+> Faxing is available for all platforms including open-source.
 > Management of fax/email settings is done by a reseller or account admin.
 > Users can view their sent and received faxes in the user portal.